Lea Michele: Reception and public image

 Michele has been the subject of rumors, conspiracy theories, and jokes that she is illiterate since 2017, with the rumor becoming a popular Internet meme in March 2018 and again in 2022.
 The rumor started with Jaye Hunt and Robert Ackerman of the podcast One More Thing as they were discussing a scene from Naya Rivera's memoir Sorry Not Sorry in which Michele refused to improvise scenes with Tim Conway.
 Michele responded in an interview with The New York Times in September 2022, saying, "I went to Glee every single day; I knew my lines every single day, and then there's a rumor online that I can't read or write?
 It's sad.
 It really is.
 I think often if I were a man, a lot of this wouldn't be the case."
+Michele addressed the rumor again in 2025 on Jake Shane's podcast and said that she was on a debate team in school before reading aloud Shane's notecards to prove she could read.
+She had also previously joked about the conspiracy theory on social media.